 The recently released Guidance on the Managed Aggregate Supply System October 2012 states that the Local Aggregates Assessment should provide an analysis of environmental opportunities and constraints.
 However, it is considered that Essex, Southend-on-Sea and Thurrock have independently met this requirement in existing evidence base documents and there would be little merit in repeating that work.
 The environmental portrait of Essex is set out within the MDD: Contextual Baseline Report January 2009 under Section 9 - Planning and Environmental Opportunities and Constraints.
-Southend-on-Sea does not have a mineral related constraints report as they do not have any aggregates in the Borough although links to state of the environmental capacity statement' to inform their designation of mineral safeguarding areas.
+Southend-on-Sea does not have a mineral related constraints report as they do not have any aggregates in the Borough although links to state of the environment reports are provided in Table 1 below.
+In 2010 Thurrock produced an 'environmental capacity statement' to inform their designation of mineral safeguarding areas.
 This supplements an early environmental baseline associated with their Local Development Framework.
 Hyperlinks for these three documents can be found below: